JorritHortensius/Compu-Hydrogen/README.md

 # Compu-Hydrogen
 Code and report of Monte Carlo simulations on Hydrogen molecule

-The repository contains four files
+The repository contains four files with code

 The two important files are:
 1. VMC_hydrogen